-Notice that using this approach, EPTs for batches only start as soon as a batch has been formed, or to be more precise: the batch that is processed finally.
-The period from t=0 till t=10, lot 1 was in the system and could have been processed as a batch of size 1.
-Therefore, one could argue that from the point of view of this lot, its EPT starts at t=0.
-Also, one might say that as soon as lot 2 has arrived, a batch consisting of lots 1 and 2 could have been started, so the first EPT should have started at t=5.
+Notice that using this approach, EPT's for batches only start as soon as a batch has been formed, or to be more precise: the batch that finally will be processed.
+The period from t = 0 till t = 10, lot I was in the system and could have been processed as a batch of size I. Therefore, one could argue that from the point of view of this lot, its effective process time starts at t = 0.
+Also, one might say that as soon as lot 2 has arrived, a batch consisting of lots I and 2 could have been started, so the first EPT should have started at t = 5.
 This is not what we do, since we view batch formation as part of the way the system is controlled, not as a disturbance.
-As a result, we not only need to determine EPTs for batches, we also need to characterize the policy for batch formation.
-One way to deal with this is to include the policy for batch formation in the discrete event model which is actually being used in the manufacturing system under consideration.
-Another way to deal with this is to try to characterize the policy for batch formation in one way or the other, i.e., derive some "effective batch formation policy."
+As a result, we not only need to determine EPT's for batches, we also need to characterize the policy for batch formation.
+One way to deal with this is to include in the discrete event model the policy for batch formation that is actually being used in the manufacturing system under consideration.
+An other way to deal with this is to try to characterize the policy for batch formation that is actually being used in the manufacturing policy".
 The latter is still subject of current research.

-As mentioned above, EPTs can also be used as performance measure.
-Notice that in case of batching, EPTs do not characterize capacity loss completely.
-Only the capacity loss given by the batches is characterized, including variability.
+As mentioned above, EPT's can also be used as performance measure.
+Notice that in case of batching, EPT's do not characterize capacity loss completely.
+Only capacity loss given the batches is characterized, including variability.
 Capacity loss due to a bad policy for batch formation is not captured in the EPT.
 This should be derived by analyzing the (effective) batch formation policy.
-Notice that again only arrival and departure event of lots are needed for determining the EPTs of batches.
+Notice that again only arrival and departure event of lots are needed for determining the effective process times of batches.